HaitaoZhao-PolyU/HaitaoZhao-PolyU.github.io/_join-us1/join-us.md

 excerpt: ""
 collection: join-us1
 ---

-## Open Positions

 We are looking for motivated talents to join us.
-Openings for postdocs, graduate students and undergraduates are available.
+Various fellowship and scholarship schemes are available.

+## Prospective PhD Students

+**Hong Kong PhD Fellowship Scheme**

 ---